Last updated on March 14, 2023 by Wandering our World

 For tourists looking to sunbathe and swim, both Aruba and Bermuda are great options.
 Bermuda, made up of 138 islands and cays, has 64 miles of coastline compared to smaller Aruba’s 43 miles.

 Bermuda has some of the best in the region, and it’s a very easy island to get around with a decent and cheap bus service.
 In theory that means you can get from beach to beach, town to town, in Bermuda very easily.

 Expect beach weather year-round in Aruba.
-However the temperatures in Bermuda from mid-December to March can be relatively cool.
+In comparison, the temperatures in Bermuda from mid-December to March can be relatively cool.
 So that may be worth factoring in to any decision you make.